Representation Theory of Quantized Enveloping Algebras with Interpolating Real Structure

 \Abstract{Let $\g$ be a~compact simple Lie algebra.
 We modify the quantized enveloping $^*$-algebra associated to $\g$ by a~real-valued character on the positive part of the root lattice.
-We study the ensuing Verma module theory, and the associated quotients of these modif\/ied quantized enveloping $^*$-algebras.
-Restricting to the locally f\/inite part by means of a~natural adjoint action, we obtain in particular examples of quantum homogeneous spaces in the operator algebraic setting.}
+We study the ensuing Verma module theory, and the associated quotients of these modified quantized enveloping $^*$-algebras.
+Restricting to the locally finite part by means of a~natural adjoint action, we obtain in particular examples of quantum homogeneous spaces in the operator algebraic setting.}

 \Keywords{compact quantum homogeneous spaces; quantized universal enveloping algebras; Hopf--Galois theory; Verma modules}

 \Classification{17B37; 20G42; 46L65}

 {\arabic{footnote}} \pdfbookmark[1]{Introduction}{intro}